Yethiel/BriZide/readme.md

 + **Arrow keys**: Move ship
 + **Space**: Drift, float
 > Hold space for more than one second to gather power from the stabilizer, release to get a boost.

+## License
+All Rights Reserved.

+The executables in the /bin folder are under [GNU GPL](https://www.blender.org/manual/en/game_engine/licensing.html) The source files are provided (brizide_bin.blend and brizide_build.blend).